-Even though there are recognised differences between Singapore, Thailand and Indonesia, the findings confirm that compared to Germany, the three countries can be clustered as the Asian cluster (Ronen & Shenkar 1985), with Singapore being somewhat distanced from Thailand and Indonesia and closer to the German, that is, Western culture.
-The results of this study can be subjected to further analysis using the frameworks about national cultures in the literature.
-Specifically, applying the criteria of the models of Hofstede (1997) and Trompenaars (1993) can help to understand the observed behaviour better.
-For example, a low power distance and extensive use of technology in Germany lead to a regional communication platform designed by HQ and the expectation from HQ that regional HR directors, regardless of rank and seniority, will contribute knowledge.
-German respondents, high on individualism, call for contribution from the subsidiaries in the form of best practice, assuming that participants would like to show their individual achievements.
-Asian respondents on the other hand, high on power distance and low on individualism, need a more social network and prefer collective practice discussions, rather than individual best practice listings.
-One can generalise from that example on two levels and on the first level two conclusions can be drawn.
-These are first, it is positive that HQ takes the initiative and creates platforms for the individual country HR directors to create a network, because eventually it will help the MNE to have less isolated subsidiary HR systems (Bartlett & Ghoshal 1998; Poedenphant 2002).
-Second, however, the impact could be much more significant and faster if HQ paid more attention to analysing cultural differences, and were to design systems and processes accordingly (Adler 2001; Dowling, Schuler & Welch 1999; Evans, Pucik & Barsoux 2002).
-Such adapted systems need neither be more complex nor more expensive.
+Two other conclusions are first, it is positive that HQ takes the initiative and creates platforms for the individual country HR directors to create a network, because eventually it will help the MNC to have less isolated subsidiary HR systems (Bartlett and Ghoshal 1998; Poedenphant 2002).
+Second, however, the impact could be much more significant and faster if HQ paid more attention to analysing cultural differences, and were to design systems and processes accordingly (Adler 2001; Dowling, Schuler and Welch 1999; Evans, Pucik and Barsoux 2002).
+In practice such adapted systems need neither be more complex nor more expensive.
 For example, changing the approach or concepts from best practice to good practice or encouraging group input over individual input are no-cost adaptations that would make a system more readily accepted.
-On the second level of generalisation from the example, the MNEs under study could map cultural distances and differences between HQ and subsidiaries, when designing policies or platforms in HQ to be applied in the subsidiaries.
-A further implementation strategy would be to have such designs developed and tested by international teams (Adler 2001).
+The MNCs under study could map cultural distances and differences between HQ and subsidiaries, when designing policies or platforms in HQ to be applied in the subsidiaries.
+A further implementation strategy would be to have such designs developed and tested by international teams.